Turning Federated Data Chaos into Controllable Decision Systems

 Schema breakages in downstream pipelines Frequent, multi-day debugging 73% reduction 6 months

-Human review overhead N/A (no structured process) 18% of contracts reviewed, 82% auto-approved 6 months
+Human review overhead No structured process 18% reviewed, 82% auto-approved 6 months

-False positive rate in breaking change detection N/A Reduced from 12% to 3% 6 months
+False positive rate (breaking change detection) N/A 12% → 3% 6 months

-Cross-domain negotiation resolution time 14+ days 2 days median 7 months
+Cross-domain negotiation resolution 14+ days 2 days median 7 months

-Adoption 0 contracted data products 10x growth in contracted products 8 months
+Adoption 0 contracted products 10× growth 8 months

 Undetected breaking changes in production Regular occurrence Zero 6 months onward

 It turns “Who owns this data?” into a routing decision with clear accountability.
-It turns “Is this change safe?” into a risk classification with known response paths.
-It turns “Should we allow this?” into a controllable system with explicit degradation modes.
+It turns “Is this change safe?” into a risk classification with defined response paths.
+It turns “Should we allow this?” into a system with explicit degradation modes and adaptive boundaries.

 Explore Further